ekampourakis/EnhancedSerial/README.md

 # EnhancedSerial
-An enhancement library for the Arduino Serial that lets your 3rd party applications written in VB.NET and C# automatically find and connect to your Arduino through the serial interface.
+An enhancement library for the Arduino Serial that lets your 3rd party applications automatically find and connect to your Arduino through the serial interface.

 ## Getting Started